 After graduating and working as a chef at The Meddlesome Moth in Dallas from 2011 to 2012, Chef Keith Grober became the Executive Chef of Rodeo Goat Ice House in Fort Worth.
 Since launching Rodeo Goat for legendary restauranteur Shannon Wynne, Keith has been deeply involved consulting Fort Worth restaurant brands such as Fred's and Fuzzy's Tacos.

 Crystal Willars Vastine - Owner (FW Foodie Magazine)

 Chef Crystal Willars graduated with honors from the Culinary Arts Program in 2009 and is currently the Editor and Owner of Fort Worth Foodie Magazine and Website.
 Chef Willars was also on the winning salsa team for Zest Fest 2008.
 She is a volunteer for Tarrant Area Food Bank’s Operation Frontline, teaching healthy cooking for teens at the Boys & Girls Club.
 Her specialties include Asian and Latin-American cuisines.

 After a successful career in the U.S. Army, Mr. Austin decided to pursue a professional culinary degree.
 While studying at The Culinary School, he accepted a position with Chik-fil-a as their area Food Quality Director.
-He has since accepted the sous chef position at The Varsity Tavern in the West 7th area of Fort Worth.
+He has since accepted the Executive Chef position at The Vintage Car Museum in Weatherford, Texas.
+He oversees all operations of the restaurant, the catering for the event center on location, as well as our new undertaking (coming soon), the Vintage Cottage.
 Aaron graduated from our Professional Culinary Program in December of 2015.

 Christina Lincecum - Pastry Chef (The Ritz-Carlton)